 And that's the point.
-Mankind's survival is not driven by "superior" individuals who have been placed on a pedestal.
+Mankind's progress is not driven just by the "Very Important People".
 Rock stars did not invent fire.
 Celebrities did not build the Empire State Building.
 The rich and famous didn't sew 50 stars and 13 stripes together to claim this territory as the "land of the free; and the home of the brave!"...
 NO. Our society is built by Average Joe, and Everyday Jane - common, hard-working people who drive the innovations that move our civilization forward.

 Because when the people lead....the leaders will follow.

 With a Business Degree from Rutgers University, and a Public Policy education from UCLA, Jon Jones has spent the last 9 years in the private sector, helping to bolster the economy by doing what hard-working Americans like you do every day.

 Jon first moved to Atlanta in 2010, and has been an active member of the community ever since.
 As a faithful taxpayer, and an informed citizen, Jon has always subscribed to the philosophy, "Be the change you wish to see in the world."
 Jon has been a long-time advocate of promoting equality and fair representation, preventing childhood homelessness, and reducing wasteful government spending.
 Jon Jones is just one of the dynamic young professionals who make up the vibrant social landscape in Atlanta.